Woodland Community Consolidated School District 50

 Woodland School District 50 is in Lake County, Illinois.
-The school has approximately 800 students per grade and is the seventh largest school district in Illinois.
-The district's superintendent is Lori Casey.
+The school has approximately 600 students per grade and is the seventh largest school district in Illinois.
+The district's superintendent is Robert Machak.
+Members of the district are collectively known as the Wildcats.

-The student population is 5,600 students in the grades of Kindergarten through eighth grade.
+The student population is 4,600 students in the grades of Kindergarten through eighth grade.
 There are four schools: the primary school, the elementary school, the intermediate school, and the middle school.
 The primary school offers early childhood programs and kindergarten.
-The elementary school teaches grades one and two.
-The intermediate school has third, fourth and fifth grades, as well as the third grade dual language program.
+The elementary school teaches grades one, two, and three.
+The intermediate school has fourth and fifth grades.
 Woodland Middle School is the home of grades 6–8.